GlueCoders/linux101/docs/index.md

 - " &>" : To redirect stderr and stdin to same file
 - sort : To sort the input
 - uniq : To deduplicate the input
+- echo : To display text given in argument on console, also does the expansion
+- printenv : Prints environment variables
+- file : To check file type
+- which : To check command location